Jkarage/AutoBackup-for-Mysql/README.md

 Add the line in the crontab file to your crontab and change the path where the file is located depending on your preferences

 The backup is done daily at 2 am everyday

+The backup files will be saved in the $BACKUP_PATH